ejp-rd-vp/query-builder-catalogue-directory/README.md

 - `cd catalogueDirectory`
 - `npm i` to install missing dependencies.
-- `node catalogueDirectory.js $HOST $PORT` to start the web service.
+- `node catalogueDirectory.js $PORT` to start the web service.
-- The directory will be listening on http://$HOST:$PORT.
+- The directory will be listening on http://localhost:$PORT.

 ### Query Portal